 - 6 tbsp (85 g) unsalted butter room, temperature

 - Preheat the oven to 350 F (177 C).
 Line two large baking sheets with parchment paper.

-- In a large bowl, whisk the flour, baking powder and salt together until well combined.2¼ cups (270 g) all purpose flour, 1½ tsp baking powder, ½ tsp salt
+- In a large bowl, whisk the flour, baking powder and salt together until well combined.2¼ cups (270 g) all purpose flour, 1½ teaspoon baking powder, ½ teaspoon salt

 - On low, mix in the dry ingredients until just combined.
-Stir in the rainbow sprinkles.3 tbsp rainbow sprinkles
+Stir in the rainbow sprinkles.3 tablespoon rainbow sprinkles

 - Using a large cookie scoop, scoop about 3 tablespoons (45 ml) of cake batter cookie dough onto a lined baking sheet.
 I like to use a large cookie scoop to get perfectly portioned cookies.